murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 Finally, the Order has hired the help of some Chultan natives, led by **Lorsa**.

-##### Zhentarim
+##### Zhentarim and Thaddeus Thassas
 The Zhentarim are an organization who like to dip their fingers in less-than-savoury jobs and projects in order to gain power.
 Poag has a bad history with them and is paranoid of encountering them here in Chult.
-They have unfortunately also been hired by Cassandra's great-uncle **Thaddeus Thassas** to look for **Cathas Thassas**.
+They have unfortunately also been hired by Cassandra's great-uncle **Thaddeus Thassas** to look for **Cathas Thassas** - her resurrected great-great-grandfather.
+Cathas went into the jungles of Chult to look for the fabled **Ring of Winter**.
+This ring apparently grants immortality and powers over ice and cold.
+We have learned the location where his journal was found.
+He has a **Shield Guardian** in his service.

 ##### Independents
 Other NPCs we've encountered are:
 - **Hew Hackinstone**: Our guide with an Ahab-ish obsession with **Tinder**, the Red Dragon who bit off his arm.
-- **Cathas Thassas**: Cassandra's great-great-grandfather (resurrected) who went into the jungles of Chult to look for the fabled **Ring of Winter**.
-This ring apparently grants immortality and powers over ice and cold.
-We have learned the location where his journal was found.
-He has a **Shield Guardian** in his service.
 - **Kwilgok**: A Tortle dinosaur jockey who is generally chill and laid back.
 - **Pirates!**: A crew of pirates, led by **Cpt.
 Tiffany Cannonview**, harried us on our arrival.
 We managed to drive them off, but they're still sailing around somewhere, presumable.
 - **Volothamp Geddarm (Volo)**: Some guy who writes books about stuff.